XAITK/xaitk-saliency/docs/api_docs.rst

 ---------------------------

-The PerturbImage interface abstracts the behavior of taking a reference image and generating some number perturbations of the image along with paired mask matrices indicating where perturbations have occurred and to what amount.
+The PerturbImage interface abstracts the behavior of taking a reference image and generating some number perturbations of the image along with paired mask matrices that indicate where perturbations have occurred and to what amount.

-Implementations should impart no side effects upon the input image.
+Implementations should impart no side effects on the input image.

 Immediate candidates for implementation of this interface are occlusion-based saliency algorithms [3] that perform perturbations on image pixels.